Radomir Rebellion: Rebellion

 Stamboliyski went to the Council of Ministers, where he denied having any involvement in the rebellion, claiming that both his and Daskalov's actions were under duress, and that they both were prisoners of the soldiers.
 The council did not believe him and ordered his arrest after his departure.
 Stamboliyski had to go into hiding but he also unsuccessfully attempted to organize an internal uprising to support Daskalov's assault.
 Factions of the parliamentary group attributed the responsibility for the rebellion solely on Daskalov, condemned it in a vote and voiced support for the government so that an armistice can be reached.
 Because the rebels did not cut off its communications, the government was able to make an appeal to the Germans for help.
 The rebels moved to the village Vladaya, six miles outside the capital.
 At 9:00 am on 29 September, Daskalov repeated the same threat to the government in a telegram.
-He begun the assault on 4:00 pm and organized his soldiers into three columns, tasked with capturing the villages Boyana, Knyazhevo, and Gorna Banya, located on the southwestern outskirts of the capital.
+He began the assault at 4:00 pm and organized his soldiers into three columns, tasked with capturing the villages Boyana, Knyazhevo, and Gorna Banya, located on the southwestern outskirts of the capital.
 The loyalist forces led by general Aleksandar Protogerov mounted a fierce defense of the city.
 They struck the central column under the command of Daskalov with heavy artillery fire, wounding him and Damyanov.
 However, the rebels were able to capture the villages.
 On the same day, Bulgaria signed an armistice in Thessaloniki.
 Daskalov waited until the next day to launch the final assault on the city, due to his desire to avoid looting and bloodshed.
 This gap allowed the defenders of the city to re-group and gain reinforcements from the German 217th Division, who were brought from Crimea and were well-equipped with machine guns and artillery.
 After the news about the armistice reached the rebels, they deserted en masse.
 The final assault begun on 5:00 am, when only 6,000–7,000 rebels remained, but they were defeated by the loyalist forces.
 The battle resulted in 2,500–3,000 rebels being killed, while 2,000 were captured.
 The loyalist forces managed to break through the lines and captured Radomir on 2 October.
 Due to the rebellion, 10,000 were wounded.